 I'm currently working on two mixed methods research projects:

-Work in the Time of COVID-19, funded by a NSF RAPID Response grant, to study the impact of the coronavirus pandemic on precarious and gig workers in New York City, and
+Work in the Time of COVID-19, previously funded by an NSF RAPID Response grant, currently funded by the Russell Sage Foundation, to study the impact of the coronavirus pandemic on precarious and gig workers in New York City, and

 After the Hustle, funded through a Ewing Marion Kauffman Foundation inaugural Knowledge Challenge grant, examining the impact of high-status gig work and sudden platform closings on gig economy entrepreneurs.